kernow/shortcode/README.md

 Shortcode.setup do |config|

   # the template parser to use
-  config.template_parser = :haml # :erb, :haml, :slim supported, :haml is default
+  config.template_parser = :erb # :erb, :haml, :slim supported, :erb is default

    # location of the template files, default is "app/views/shortcode_templates"
-  config.template_path = "support/templates/haml"
+  config.template_path = "support/templates/erb"

    # a hash of templates passed as strings, if this is set it overrides the
    # above template_path option.
 The default is nil